-The Ministry of Education Science and Technology has a responsibility to ensure that quality and relevant education is provided to her citizens.
-The discussions on the Curriculum reform process began five years ago following the recommendations of the Taskforce on the realignment of the education sector to the new constitution.
+The Ministry of Education has a responsibility to ensure that quality and relevant education is provided to all citizens.
+The discussions on the Curriculum reform process began with the recommendations of the Taskforce on the Realignment of the Education and Training Sector to the Kenyan Constitution (2010).
 A Technical committee constituted by the Principal Secretary in 2014 further explored the modalities for undertaking the curriculum reform and came up with this curriculum reform policy.
-The reform policy is largely influenced by questions about the nature and kind of society and social system Kenya wants to become or remain.
-The policy thus defines the content of learning, the knowledge, skills and attitudes or a range of values and perspectives that the Kenyan society upholds and thus the relevant knowledge to be transmitted and applied daily and in the world of work in Kenya.
+The policy is largely influenced by questions about the nature and kind of society and social system that Kenya wants to become or remain.
+It defines the content of learning, knowledge, skills, attitudes, values and perspectives that the Kenyan society upholds.

-The policy is a flagship project of the Kenya Vision 2030, and is part of the Jubilee 2013-2017 manifesto.
-It is organized in various thematic areas.
-The first discusses the issue of leaners access to quality and relevant education.
-The second deals with a competency based curriculum and the third the pedagogical approach for all learners.
-The fourth deals with the issue of assessment while the fifth one dwells on resource mobilization and management.
+The curriculum reform is a flagship project of the Kenya Vision 2030.
+The policy is organized in five thematic areas.
+The first discusses the issue of access to quality and relevant education; the second deals with a competency- based curriculum; the third focuses on the pedagogical approach for all learners; the fourth deals with the issue of assessment while the fifth one dwells on resource mobilisation and management.
 Each theme spells out the goal, the policy statement and strategies of implementation of the curriculum reform process.